hgranlund/tsi-gpgpu/src/kNN/README.md

 Related to the k-d tree based approach:
 * _Real-Time KD-Tree Construction on Graphics Hardware - Kun Zhou et al._

-Something general about kNN search.
-We will study for three dimensions.

 Brute force based effort
 ------------------------